Jewish Romania, Serbia, and Szeged (Hungary)

 A Jewish Heritage Tour

-Travel program led by Dr. Joseph Benatov of the University of Pennsylvania
+Travel program organized by Dr. Joseph Benatov of the University of Pennsylvania

 When Jewish-Hungarian architect Lipot Baumhorn died in 1932, his tombstone carried a list of the twenty-five synagogues he designed.
 The gravestone is crowned with a bas-relief replica of the dome of the magnificent Szeged Synagogue, Baumhorn’s undisputed masterpiece.
 Known as the New Synagogue, it was dedicated in 1907 and served Szeged’s Neolog community.
 Neolog Jewry – the Hungarian version of Reform Judaism – emerged after the 1868-1869 General Jewish Congress of Budapest saw the schism between the traditionalist Orthodox group and the liberal Neolog branch.
 The rift had repercussions across communities in Austro-Hungarian lands, and many towns in Romania and the Vojvodina province in northern Serbia became home to both Orthodox and Neolog synagogues.